Léo Baptistão

-Leonardo "Leo" Carrilho Baptistão (born 26 August 1992) is a Brazilian professional footballer who plays for La Liga club UD Almería.
-Mainly a striker, he can also play as a winger.
+Leonardo "Leo" Carrilho Baptistão (born 26 August 1992) is a Brazilian professional footballer who plays for Segunda División club Almería.
+Mainly a forward, he can also play as a right winger.

-Baptistão spent most of his career in Spain from the age of 16, making 178 appearances and scoring 34 goals in La Liga.
-He represented Rayo Vallecano, Atlético Madrid, Betis, Villarreal and Espanyol in the competition, and played a part in Atlético's league win in 2013–14.
+Baptistão spent most of his career in Spain from the age of 16, making 238 appearances and scoring 43 goals in La Liga.
+He represented Rayo Vallecano, Atlético Madrid, Betis, Villarreal, Espanyol and Almería in the competition, and played a part in Atlético's league win in 2013–14.
+He also featured briefly for Santos in the Campeonato Brasileiro Série A.

 Club career

 Early career

 Born in Santos, São Paulo, Baptistão began playing football for Associação Atlética Portuguesa (Santos), alongside Neymar.
 Aged only 16, he moved to Spain and joined Rayo Vallecano's youth system.
 However, he soon contracted hepatitis and had to return home to be treated by his father, a doctor; subsequently, he was loaned to CD San Fernando de Henares after the Royal Spanish Football Federation prevented him from joining his previous club.